Access Control Rule Profile

 Go to Sites & Channels > Access control

-CSS for links to Access Controlled sections/media categories: enter path to css file if any formatting for links have been created.
+- CSS for links to Access Controlled Sections/Media categories: enter the path to the CSS file if you've styled the links that have been created.

 Select Add to save the changes.

 Go to System administration > Set up sites & channels > Channels

 Edit the Channel you want to enable Access Control on.